Technical info and resources for owners.

 Whilst routing through the gusset gives the cleanest look, you can always route outside of the gusset which means no bleeding to replace a brake – especially useful for racers.

 For wireless dropper post users, we’d recommend sealing-up the dropper port on the down tube.
-We’d recommend this rubber grommet for the perfect fit.
+We’d recommend a rubber grommet for the perfect fit.

 These reference images should make it easy to understand for core, full suspension bikes: